ffraporti/angularjs-mvw-example/README.md

 This is a example of Front-End application using AngularJS + Bootstrap.
 The content is served by a Node + Express webserver.

 # Dependencies/Requirements
-In order to run this example, you must have Node (v4.7.2) and Npm Installed (v5.6.0).
+In order to run this example, you must have Node (v4.7.2) and Npm (v5.6.0) Installed.
 Once you have this requirement fulfilled, you may proceed.

 # How to run the project
 * Clone the repository